 Each study will be critically appraised by reviewers.
-The Cochrane tool for bias assessment in randomised studies and the ROBINS-I tool for the assessment of bias in non-randomised studies.^{20-22} GRADE (Grading of Recommendations Assessment, Development and Evaluation) will be used to make an overall assessment of the quality of evidence.22 Pairs of reviewers will make independent assessments of the risk of bias.
+The Cochrane tool for bias assessment in randomised studies and the ROBINS-I tool for the assessment of bias in nonrandomised studies will be used to assess the risk of bias in included studies. ^{20-22} GRADE (Grading of Recommendations Assessment, Development and Evaluation) will be used to make an overall assessment of the quality of evidence.
+22 Pairs of reviewers will make independent assessments of the risk of bias.
 Markers of bias depending on study design included in the aforementioned scoring tools will include factors such as the method of participant selection, follow-up, randomisation, adjustment for confounding and measurement error of exposures or outcomes.
 If a proportion of studies have a high risk of bias found using the scoring tool we will do a sensitivity analysis excluding them.